 Multiple events in adjacent PICsIT cells can be used to determine the polarisation of the incident photons using the Klein-Nishina cross-section dependence on polarisation angle.
 Moreover, it is also possible to use the ISGRI and PICsIT detector planes in conjunction in order to select Compton events, allowing a reconstruction of the incident photon's polarisation (see Forot et al. 2008 for more details).
-Lists of Compton events per science window are now distributed with the data together with the ISGRI and PICSIT events.
+Although there is currently no Lists of Compton events per science window are now distributed with the data together with the ISGRI and PICSIT events.